ekg/alignment-and-variant-calling-tutorial/README.md

 For serious applications, it's not sufficient to simply filter on the basis of bulk metrics like the ts/tv ratio.
 Some external validation information should be used to guide the development of pipelines for processing genomic data.
 In our case, we're just using free data from the web, and unless we find some validation data associated with the strains that were sequenced, we can only filter on intuition, bulk metrics like ts/tv, and with an eye for the particular question we're interested in.
 What we want is to know the truth for a particular context, so as to understand if our filtering criteria make sense.

-### The NIST Genome in a Bottle truth set for NA12878
+### The NIST Genome in a Bottle truth set for NA12878 (SKIP this step for Evomics2025 as we have already downloaded the files for you!)

 Luckily, a group at the [National Institute of Standards and Technology](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology) (NIST) has developed a kind of truth set based on the [HapMap CEU cell line NA12878](https://catalog.coriell.org/0/Sections/Search/Sample_Detail.aspx?Ref=GM12878).
 It's called the [Genome in a Bottle](https://sites.stanford.edu/abms/giab).
 In addition to characterizing the genome of this cell line using extensive sequencing and manual curation of inconsistencies found between sequencing protocols, the group actually distributes reference material from the cell line for use in validating sequencing pipelines.